kkemple/scienceandmathematics.com/src/content/posts/quantum-fusion-engines-and-informational-power.md

 In my earlier work, the same constant emerged in models of [stellar collapse](/binding-energy-critical-radii-and-information-maintenance-tax) and [quantum coherence](/pentagonal-constraints-and-quantum-computing), suggesting a cross-domain role for this parameter.
 Above this threshold, systems appear to lose the ability to sustain informational structure.

 Below the threshold, the system can reorganize information at a rate lower than the cost of maintaining coherence.
 Above the threshold, maintenance overtakes capacity, and the system collapses into a lower-dimensional attractor—whether that attractor is a neutron star core, a decohered quantum processor, or a failed plasma configuration.
+Field-reversed configurations provide empirical support: FRCs are self-organized plasmas that generate their own confining magnetic field through internal currents[^8].
+Without continuous maintenance energy—supplied via neutral beam injection—the configuration collapses[^9].
+TAE Technologies' experimental program has demonstrated that sustaining FRCs requires keeping this maintenance fraction subcritical through active control[^10].
 The fusion engine operates precisely in the subcritical band where informational pressure amplifies but does not diverge.

 For a quantum fusion engine, this threshold would define a natural operating envelope if this conjectured universality holds.
 The system must remain below $\eta_c$ to avoid collapse, yet close enough that informational pressure becomes significant.
 A practical band is